Cycling Accident Claims: Client Stories4 May 2023 | Sophie Davies

-Laura Swaine, an Associate within the personal injury team obtained a 6-figure settlement for a client who was knocked off her bicycle.
+Laura Swaine, an Associate within the personal injury team, obtained a 6-figure settlement for a client who was knocked off her bicycle.
 Our client was an NHS trainee doctor who was cycling home from work during Covid.
-She was cycling along a main road when the Defendant came out of a side street colliding with her and knocking her to the ground.
+She was cycling along a main road when the Defendant came out of a side street, colliding with her and knocking her to the ground.
 She sustained a serious fracture to her knee as well as a fracture to her nose and facial lacerations.
-As a result of the collision, our client was off work for some period of time which pushed back her qualification as a doctor.
+As a result of the collision, our client was off work for some time, pushing back her qualification as a doctor.
 Due to Covid, she was unable to undergo NHS rehabilitation early on.
 Laura was able to obtain privately funded physiotherapy and psychological treatment.

 Cyclist Receives £6,000 For Neck And Back Injuries

 Our client hit his bicycle brakes as he approached queuing traffic.
 As he was doing this, he passed a side road to his left.
 A vehicle travelling in the opposite direction failed to see our client as he attempted to turn right into the same side road.
 He drove straight into our client, knocking him to the ground.
 Our client suffered multiple injuries, the most serious being injuries to his neck.
 Medical reports were sought to corroborate this.
 Liability was admitted by the driver’s insurance company.
 A further medical report was commissioned by us to prove that the injury had not healed as quickly as was initially thought.
 The case settled for a lump sum of over £6000, which included compensation for the travel costs he incurred whilst recovering from his injuries.

 Compensation of £335,000 For Fatal Hit and Run Accident